 2. Select keepsakes to include

 It may help to choose items around a theme, such as entertainment, your town or family milestones.
 Get everyone involved.
 Ask each contributor to write a note about his items on acid-free paper.
 Individually pack each item in a sealable polyethylene bag or small acid-free container.
+You can find these archival supplies at retailers like Gaylord Archival or University Products.
 Avoid items requiring technology to view, such as photos on a DVD.
-(If you’re planning a long-term time capsule—say, five or more years—see the suggestions here.)

 3. Select a container